Frequently Asked Questions about the Broadband Serviceable Location Fabric (“Fabric”)

 The address for a Fabric location is incorrect.
 How do I fix it?

-Once the process for submitting challenges to the Fabric has begun (which we expect will be in early September 2022 for bulk challenges and upon release of the initial maps in the fall of 2022 for individual challenges), you can submit a Fabric challenge, in which you can provide what you believe to be the correct address for a point location.
+You can submit a Fabric challenge in which you can provide what you believe to be the correct address for a point location.

 Please note that we want to avoid having a single address assigned to more than one location, so if the address you want assigned to this point is erroneously assigned to another point, please file a challenge for that other location as well – to remove the address where it is incorrect.
 If your challenge only assigns an address that is already “in use” to a new point, that challenge may be denied.